 David Blenkhorn (Aus).

-George's latest project is the Nighthawks Quartet with Roy Hilton on piano and fellow Trinity Alumnus Pete Hill on drums playing their own compositions and arrangements of 20th century music, with Jack Kendon on trumpet.
+George's latest project is the Nighthawks Quartet with Roy Hilton on piano and fellow Trinity Alumnus Pete Hill on drums playing their own compositions and arrangements of 20th century music, with Matt Wates on Alto and Jack Kendon on Trumpet.
 The focus of this band is as wide as the tastes of the members and includes film soundtracks, hard bop, neo bop and nu jazz.
+The Nighthawks performed at the 2017 Love Supreme Festival in Glynde.

 George's other project is his Swing Combo, 'Rythme Futur' - for which he creates arrangements of classic jazz repertoire especially the cross over between swing and be-bop.
 They perform at venues such as Cafe Verdi RAH and the Underground Theatre Eastbourne.
 Their CD 'Yesterdays', which explores the possibilities of an acoustic Swing ensemble, is available by emailing George at this site!

-George is currently playing in the Adrian Cox Quartet touring nationally and in Europe in '14 and ‘15.
+George has toured and recorded extensively as part of the Adrian Cox Quartet touring nationally and in Europe.

 He is also bass player for the Sue Richardson Quintet with whom he has recorded two albums and is looking forward to a UK tour in Spring 2015 of her 'Too Cool' tribute to Chet Baker show after taking it on tour in 2014!